|Nutrition Facts (per serving)|

 If you're used to red wine sangrias, you'll be delighted by the new taste that white wine brings to this popular punch.
 Consider this recipe the first step in exploring white wine sangria.
 There are many ways to put a twist on a lighter sangria.
 Try some of these versions:

-Just peachy sangria uses fresh peaches and peach schnapps, living up to its name.
+- Just Peachy Sangria: This sangria uses fresh peaches and peach schnapps, living up to its name.
 If you can find fresh mango, that adds a sweet and exotic flair.

-New Zealander sangria is light and refreshing.
+- New Zealander Sangria: This sangria is light and refreshing.
 It's a simple recipe since wine is the only alcohol, but its flavor is enhanced with kiwi and tangerine.

-White lightning sangria gets an extra kick from vodka and incorporates grape juice, fresh apples, grapes, and pineapple in this tasty beverage.
+- White Lightning Sangria: This sangria gets an extra kick from vodka and incorporates grape juice, fresh apples, grapes, and pineapple in this tasty beverage.